skiars/sd-tagtool/README.md

 When you select a picture, drag the tag of the image to sort it, or click the `×` icon on the tag to delete.
 But the tags cannot be sorted when multiple images are selected.

-You can also turn on the *edit all tags* switch, which will delete tags from the entire dataset (all tags are displayed at the bottom of the window).
-For example, removing "1girl" from all tags will cause the "1girl" tag to be removed from all images.
+You can also turn on the *edit all tags* switch, which will:
+- Delete tags in the entire data set (all tags are displayed at the bottom of the window).
+For example, deleting "1girl" in all tags will cause the "1girl" tag in all images to be deleted;
+- When inserting or replacing tags, all images in the dataset will be operated, not just the selected images.

+### Tag highlight

+You can choose a highlight color for the tag in *Pick color* of the tag's context menu (click the right mouse button), so that you can find it quickly.
+When you don't need the tag highlighting anymore, you can clear it by *Clear picked color* in the context menu.

+### Select tags

+Click a tag with the left mouse button in the tag list to select it.
+Hold down the `Ctrl` key to select multiple tags, and hold down `Shift` to select multiple tags by range.
+The selected tags can be copied or added to the filter through the content menu.

+### Tags filter

+Enter the tags to be filtered in the tags filter input at the top, and then click the *Filter* button to filter the dataset.
+Two filtering modes can be selected via the *exclude* checkbox:
+- **Include mode**: when the image has all the tags in the filter, it will be displayed in the filtered list;
+- **Exclude mode**: Images that do not have all the tags in the filter will be shown in the filtered list.

+After editing the dataset, you need to click the *Filter* button again to update the filtered dataset.
+You can enter tags manually, or right-click in the tags list and add selected tags to the filter via the *Add filter* menu.

 ### Insert tags

-Enter a tag in the *add tag* input box and click the *Insert* button to insert a new tag into the selected dataset (you can select multiple images).
-As you can see *add tag* input box can fill in multiple tags.
+Enter a tag in the tags input box and click the *Insert* button to insert a new tag into the selected dataset (you can select multiple images).
+As you can see tags input box can fill in multiple tags.

 The insertion position is specified by the *position* box.
 These modes are currently supported:
 - **auto**: Insert tags to tail if there is no label to be inserted in the image, otherwise do nothing;